htucker77/alexa-trailer/README.md

-# announce-my-presence
+# Alexa-Trailer

-AWS Lambda function for the [Announce My Presence](https://www.amazon.com/dp/B078N3WBQN) Alexa skill
+AWS Lambda function for Alexa skill 'What Dwells in my trailer?'
 ## Requirements

 * Python 3